 #7 Updated by Harrissou Santanna over 3 years ago

 Yes.
 The docs (link below) say: "When loading a layer from the database, if a style already exists for this layer, QGIS will load the layer and its style".

 otherwise what is the purpose of recording whether or not a style is the default in the database?!

 Here, unless I misunderstood, you are not loading the layer; you are opening a project tha loads the layer.
 A project in which you had already setup the style to use for that layer.

 Afaik, the default style is applied when you add a new layer to the project and only at that moment.
 Otherwise, that would mean that once you have defined a default style in PG, it will be impossible to use another one on the layer because each time you open your project, QGIS will fetch that saved style from PG and overwrite the one used in the project.

-#8 Updated by Bruce Steedman about 3 years ago
+#8 Updated by Bruce Steedman over 3 years ago

 So perhaps I am misunderstanding the significance of the 'useasdefault' flag.
 How does setting this flag in the layer_style table modify the behaviour you describe?
 My current understanding is that a layer's default style should be applied when a project is opened, is that wrong?

 If I am wrong & the behaviour I observe is correct, I will look at doing this in Python - which would answer this question: https://gis.stackexchange.com/questions/64600/how-to-load-the-default-layer-style-from-postgresql-with-python